What are the Muster Rolls?

 Note: There is currently no comprehensive index of crewmen’s names or the shipmasters but since September 2012 our volunteers have been busy behind the scenes creating an index of each individual muster roll entry.

 We are updating the online catalogue regularly so you can search these records by individual ship names, shipmasters and crewmen.
 This work is ongoing so keep checking the catalogue for updates.
-To search for a specific person or ship, click here and enter the name you're looking for in the search box.
+You can also search for a specific person or ship by entering the name you're looking for in the search box.